ohel/gaincms/README.md

 # GainCMS

 A PHP blog engine I wrote for my website and tech blog.
-I tried Jekyll and GravCMS which were close but not quite what I wanted in the end, but their influence can be seen on this work.
+I tried [Jekyll](http://jekyllrb.com/) and [Grav](http://getgrav.org/) which were close but not quite what I wanted in the end, but their influence can be seen on this work.
 If all you need is a quick and simple CMS/blog with pagination and comments supports or a simple responsive web site, this might be a good base.
 Not by any means "user-friendly" in the modern dummy end user sense, if you have some dev skills or experience with CLI, GainCMS should be trivial to use and takes only a few minutes to get into.

 ## Feature list